 One thing that I really appreciate about the spice forward part of holiday baking is that the deep, nutty flavors that come from some of the heartier grains and ingredients we have in the pantry enhance the richness of the experience.
 Taking inspiration from Katheryn's Kitchen's Nanny, these spice cookies worthy of being called "Magic," were born.

-In a stand mixer on low speed, cream the coconut oil and coconut sugar.
+- In a stand mixer on low speed, cream the coconut oil and coconut sugar.
 (This can also be performed by hand, vigorously).
 Add the egg and mix until thoroughly combined, followed by the Molasses.

 - Meanwhile, in a large bowl sift together and whisk to combine the remaining dry ingredients.

-Add the dry ingredients to the wet ingredients in the mixer in 2 parts.
+- Add the dry ingredients to the wet ingredients in the mixer in 2 parts.
 Allow the first half of dry ingredients to be fully incorporated, stop the mixer and scrape down the sides, then add the remaining dry ingredients and mix to incorporate.
 Scrape down the sides once more, and let the mixer run again, on low speed, for another 10 seconds until all ingredients are thoroughly combined, but not overmixed.

+- Spoon drops of batter by the scant tablespoon onto a cookie sheet lined with parchment paper.
+Allow several inches of space between each drop.
 Bake in a 350 degree oven on a centered rack for 10 minutes, then remove and allow to cool on the cookie sheet until completely firm, for approximately 10 minutes more.
 On removal from the oven, the bottoms will not yet be browned, but the center surface of the cookie will be just baked through.
 If baking multiple sheets at a time, spin the sheets 180 degrees and rotate top and bottom racks halfway through baking.